TristanSnyder/Python/README.md

 ## About Me

 Welcome!
-I'm **Tristan C. Snyder**, a U.S. Navy veteran and data analyst passionate about using analytics to drive strategic decision-making.
-With experience in **consulting, defense, and financial markets**, I specialize in **data analysis, machine learning, and business intelligence**.
+I'm **Tristan Snyder**, a U.S. Navy veteran and data analyst passionate about using analytics to drive strategic decision-making.
+With experience in **consulting, defense, and intelligence**, I specialize in **data analysis, machine learning, and business intelligence**.

 I am currently pursuing my **Master of Science in Business Analytics (MSBA) at the University of Virginia (Darden School of Business)**.
 ---